Procurement Services (7000) Procedures

 .420 Departmental Direct Orders (DPOs) for Purchase Excludable from processing in eVA Procurement System

 The department head is responsible for the proper administration of the DPO to ensure proper procurement practices and for ensuring that there are sufficient funds in the departmental budget to cover the expenditures of the DPO.
+A DPO is only appropriate when the item is appropriately excluded from eVA and the total order is under $5,000.
+Orders $5,000 and over must be processed through Procurement Services regardless of any eVA exclusion.

 For all invoices without an eVA DO number shown on it, the department must complete an Accounting Voucher to initiate payment.